-- 8. King Janaka instructed two messengers to accompany Shuka Deva and to refill the two lamps with oil as room as they burned down.
-It was a hard test, but after two hours, Shuka Deva returned triumphantly without having dropped any oil from the lamps in his hands. - 9.
-The king said, "Young Shuka Deva, tell me in detail what you saw in the chambers of my palace."
-To this Shuka Deva replied, "Royal Preceptor, my only accomplishment was that I did not spill any oil on your carpets.
-My mind was so concentrated on the thought of not dripping oil that I did not notice anything in the rooms." - 10.
-King Janaka then declared, "I am disappointed!
-You have not completely passed my test.
-My injunctions were that you should see everything in all the chambers of my palace and that you should not drip any oil from the lamps. - 11.
+- should see everything in all the chambers of my palace and that you should not drip any oil from the lamps. - 11.
 Go back with the lamps and remember, no spilling of the oil while you are looking carefully at everything about the palace." - 12.
 After ten hours, Shuka Deva calmly returned.
 He had not allowed any oil to drip, nor was he sweating with excitement as before.
-He could answer all the king's questions about the contents, however minute, of all the palace chambers. - 13.
+He could answer all the king's Questions about the contents, however minute, of all the palace chambers. - 13.
 King Janaka was pleased.
 "My son", he said gently, "attachment to possessions is the source of misery.
 In this world we do not own anything we are only given the use of things.
 Some have more to use than others, but remember, the millionaire and the poor man alike have to leave everything, all possessions, when death comes. - 14.
-One should not live a one-sided life thinking only of God and neglecting one's duties in the world like your concentrating on the oil lamps and not seeing my palace.

-15. But on the second trip you kept your attention principally on the lamps without spilling oil and at the same time thoroughly and minutely saw everything in the palace.
+One should not live a one-sided life thinking only of God and neglecting one's duties in the world like you're concentrating on the oil lamps and not seeing my palace. - 15.
+But on the second trip you kept your attention principally on the lamps without spilling oil and at the same time thoroughly and minutely saw everything in the palace.
 So should you keep your attention on God, not letting a drop of your desire slip away from the lamp of God-revealing wisdom and yet devote part of your attention to thoroughly performing the God-given duties of maintaining yourself and others given into your charge."